ferrants/traverse-container-documentation/Readme.md

 Best practices
 --------------

-This module should always be loaded in the page body rather than head.
-For optimal page load, place script tag at the bottom of your page HTML.
+1. The container should always be loaded in the HTML `body` rather than `head`.
+2. For optimal page load, place the script at the bottom of your HTML.